Python-SIP/sip/sphinx/directives.rst

     following exceptions:

-    - if the argument is only used to return a value (e.g. it is an ``int *`` without an In_ annotation) then the type has one less level of indirection (e.g. it will be an ``int``)
+    - if the argument is only used to return a value (e.g. it is an ``int *`` without an :aanno:`In` annotation) then the type has one less level of indirection (e.g. it will be an ``int``)
     - if the argument is a structure or class (or a reference or a pointer to a structure or class) then *type* will always be a pointer to the structure